-(i) a person who holds a licence granted under section 53G or renewed under section 53K of the AMLO; or (ii) a deemed licensee as defined by section 53ZQ(5) of the AMLO, provided that in the case of an accounting professional, an estate agent, a legal professional or a TCSP licensee, the II is satisfied that the domestic intermediary has adequate procedures in place to prevent ML/TF and is required to comply with the relevant requirements set out in Schedule 2 with respect to the customer 56 . s.18(3)(a) & (3)(b), 4.13.10 Sch.
-2 An II should take appropriate measures to ascertain if the domestic intermediary satisfies the criteria set out in paragraph 4.13.9, which may include: (a) where the domestic intermediary is an accounting professional, an estate agent, a legal professional or a TCSP licensee, ascertaining whether the domestic intermediary is required to comply with the relevant requirements set out in Schedule 2 with respect to the customer; (b) making enquiries concerning the domestic intermediary's stature or the extent to which any group AML/CFT standards are applied and audited; or(c) reviewing the AML/CFT policies and procedures of the domestic intermediary.
-Overseas intermediaries s.18(3)(c), Sch.
-2 4.13.11 An II may rely upon an overseas intermediary 57 carrying on business or practising in an equivalent jurisdiction 58 to perform any part of the CDD measures set out in section 2 of Schedule 2, where the intermediary: (a) falls into one of the following categories of businesses or professions: (i) an institution that carries on a business similar to that carried on by an intermediary FI; (ii) a lawyer or a notary public; (iii) an auditor, a professional accountant, or a tax advisor; (iv) a TCSP; (v) a trust company carrying on trust business; and (vi) a person who carries on a business similar to that carried on by an estate agent; (b) is required under the law of the jurisdiction concerned to be registered or licensed or is regulated under the law of that
+(i) a person who holds a licence granted under section 53G or renewed under section 53K of the AMLO; or (ii) a deemed licensee as defined by section 53ZQ(5) of the AMLO, provided that in the case of an accounting professional, an estate agent, a legal professional or a TCSP licensee, the II is satisfied that the domestic intermediary has adequate procedures in place to prevent ML/TF and is required to comply with the relevant requirements set out in Schedule 2 with respect to the customer57. s.18(3)(a) & (3)(b), Sch.
+2 4.13.10 An II should take appropriate measures to ascertain if the domestic intermediary satisfies the criteria set out in paragraph 4.13.9, which may include: (a) where the domestic intermediary is an accounting professional, an estate agent, a legal professional or a TCSP licensee, ascertaining whether the domestic intermediary is required to comply with the relevant requirements set out in Schedule 2 with respect to the customer; (b) making enquiries concerning the domestic intermediary's stature or the extent to which any group AML/CFT standards are applied and audited; or (c) reviewing the AML/CFT policies and procedures of the domestic intermediary.
+Overgoes intermed lianiaa , Overseas intermed s.18(3)(c), Sch.
+2 4.13.11 An II may rely upon an overseas intermediary 58 carrying on business or practising in an equivalent jurisdiction 59 to perform any part of the CDD measures set out in section 2 of Schedule 2, where the intermediary: (a) falls into one of the following categories of businesses or professions: (i) an institution that carries on a business similar to that carried on by an intermediary FI; (ii) a lawyer or a notary public; (iii) an auditor, a professional accountant, or a tax advisor; (iv) a TCSP; (v) a trust company carrying on trust business; and (vi) a person who carries on a business similar to that carried on by an estate agent; (b) is required under the law of the jurisdiction concerned to be registered or licensed or is regulated under the law of that for or carries out for the customer a transaction specified under section 3A of the AMLO.

-56 CDD requirements set out in Schedule 2 apply to an accounting professional, an estate agent, a legal professional or a TCSP licensee with respect to a customer only when it, by way of business, prepares for or carries out for the customer a transaction specified under section 5A of the AMLO.
+57 CDD requirements set out in Schedule 2 apply to an accounting professional, an estate agent, a legal professional or a TCSP licensee with respect to a customer only when it, by way of business, prepares for or carries out for the customer a transaction specified under section 5A of the AMLO.

-57 The overseas intermediary and the II could be unrelated or within the same group of companies to which the II belongs.
+The overseas intermediary and the II could be unrelated or within the same group of companies to which the II belongs.

-58 Guidance on jurisdictional equivalence is provided in paragraph 4.18.
+Guidance on jurisdictional equivalence is provided in paragraph 4.18.